Williams v Roffey Bros & Nicholls (Contractors) Ltd: Facts

-Judgment
+Judgement

 Glidewell LJ held Williams had provided good consideration even though he was merely performing a pre-existing duty.
 Williams got £3,500 (not full expectation damages).
 He said that the idea of promissory estoppel was not properly argued and 'not yet been fully developed'.
 The concept of economic duress provided an answer to Stilk's old problem, that an agreement to perform an existing legal duty cannot constitute good consideration for a new contract.
 The test for understanding whether a contract could legitimately be varied was set out as follows.